Dunnottar Castle: Later Middle Ages

-During the reign of King William the Lion (ruled 1165–1214) Dunnottar was a centre of local administration for The Mearns.
+During the reign of King William the Lion (ruled 1165–1214), Dunnottar was a centre of local administration for The Mearns.
 The castle is named in the Roman de Fergus, an early 13th-century Arthurian romance, in which the hero Fergus must travel to Dunnottar to retrieve a magic shield.
-In May 1276 a church on the site was consecrated by William Wishart, Bishop of St Andrews.
+In May 1276, a church on the site was consecrated by William Wishart, Bishop of St Andrews.
 The poet Blind Harry relates that William Wallace captured Dunnottar from the English in 1297, during the Wars of Scottish Independence.
-He is said to have imprisoned 4,000 defeated English soldiers in the church and burned them alive.
+He is said to have imprisoned 4,000 English prisoners of war in the church and burned them alive.

-In 1336 Edward III of England ordered William Sinclair, 8th Baron of Roslin, to sail eight ships to the partially ruined Dunnottar for the purpose of rebuilding and fortifying the site as a forward resupply base for his northern campaign.
+In 1336, Edward III of England ordered William Sinclair, 8th Baron of Roslin, to sail eight ships to the partially ruined Dunnottar for the purpose of rebuilding and fortifying the site as a forward resupply base for his northern campaign.
 Sinclair took with him 160 soldiers, horses, and a corps of masons and carpenters.
 Edward himself visited in July, but the English efforts were undone before the end of the year when the Scottish Regent Sir Andrew Murray led a force that captured and again destroyed the defences of Dunnottar.